backdrop-contrib/office_hours/README.md

+# Office Hours

+### Status of all the features in the module port are unknown.
+It is under active development.

 Office Hours creates a Field, that you can add to any entity (like a location, a restaurant or a user) to represent "office hours" or "opening hours".

-== UPGRADE WARNING ==
-You MUST run update.php, when you upgrade from version 1.1 (or lower) to a -dev version or version 1.2 (when available).

-== GENERAL FEATURES ==
+## General Features
-The Drupal 7 version now provides the following features:
+The Backdrop version now provides the following features:
 - Feeds module support to import data.
 (See below for details.)

 The widget provides: